MakotoUwu/challenge-data-analysis/README.md

 - Seaborn
 - Plotly

-To instakk any missing dependencies, use pip:
+To install any missing dependencies, use pip:

 ```pip install -r requirements.txt```